ym224/PhotoUploadApp/README.md

 README

-Photo Sharing App that allows users to upload and share photos.
+A simple photo sharing app that allows users to upload and share photos.
 It integrates with a photo processing service that converts images to ASCII images.